 I am available to conduct classes, give workshops and also deliver lectures on a number of topics relevant to yoga practitioners, yoga teacher trainees and yoga teachers, who wish to gain a psychological perspective on yoga.
 I look forward to work with yoga studios, yoga teachers, and interested individuals or groups in and around The Woodlands, TX.

-As I do not have a place of my own to conduct classes, I am willing to teach at any studio or community hall.
+I am willing to teach at any studio or community hall.
 I currently conduct classes at Om Loka Yoga in The Woodlands, TX and at Kingwood Yoga in Kingwood, TX.
 If you are interested in scheduling a class, please contact me via my phone number or by email address.